How does the Family Court of Western Australia decide where a child will live.

 The two primary considerations the Court must consider are:

 These are the matters which must be at the forefront of the Magistrate’s mind.
 They are the overarching considerations.
-Did you notice they are not gender bias? (shock, I know!)
+Did you notice there is no gender bias? (shock, I know!)

 The reason these are primary considerations is that they are at the heart of the objects and principles which ensure the best interest of the children are met.
 What are the objects I hear you say…here they are: